-We professionals are just not sure what to call this thing and worse yet we are not all sure how to treat it.
+We, professionals, are just not sure what to call this thing and worse yet we are not all sure how to treat it.

 This confusion is aggravated by the problem that there is was no diagnosis for this thing, this complex trauma monster, in the DSM-4.
 Worse yet, even with the increased attention to stress caused disorders in the new DSM-5 Complex trauma did not make the new book either.

-The result is that we have a disorder that we all see in our clients but it looks different in different light and we give it different names depending on who has this issue.
+The result is that we have a disorder that we all see in our clients but it looks different in a different light and we give it different names depending on who has this issue.

 This problem, this idea that multiple, complex trauma is different from single trauma and that the results of multiple traumas are not a case of two plus two equaling four is not new.
-With complex trauma two plus two may be six or even seven.
+With complex trauma two plus two maybe six or even seven.

 We know this from reading books and articles on zoology.
-Humans are not the only creatures who suffer more from repeated tramatization.
+Humans are not the only creatures who suffer more from repeated traumatization.
 Other creatures can recover from a single large trauma but when subjected to repeated traumas they lose the ability to adjust.

 Let me attempt to explain this problem by using a far-fetched analogy.